NavdeepSingh16-98/iNeuronFulllStackJavascriptAssignments/README.md

 ## 📌 What I Learn

 👉 Learn how to code for long hours.
+👉 Learn how to add icon in title of webpage
 👉 learn about a lot of design patterns like z-pattern.
 👉 Learn hover css using Tailwind and apply it to the button.
 👉 Learn mobile-first design using CSS.